-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 FORM 10-K TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 For the fiscal year ende d December 31, 2 023 OF • ☐ TRANSITION REPORT PURSU.
-5(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 P ULMONX CO Delaware (State or other jurisdiction of incorporation or organization) 77-0424412 (I.R.S.
-Employer Identification Number) (Address, including zip 700 Chesape Redwood City, Ci 1-650-36- code, and telephone number, includ alifornia 94063 4-0400 strant's principal executive offices) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading S Symbol(s) Name of each exchange on which r registered Common Stock, \$0.001 par value per sh are LU NG The Nasdaq Stock Market LI LC Securities registered pursuant to section 12(g) of Indicate by check mark if the registrant is a well- ined in Rule 405 o f the Securities Act. \square Yes $oxtimes$ No Indicate by check mark if the registrant is not rec quired to file reports pursuant to o Section 13 or Sec ction 15(d) of the Act. ☐ Yes ⊠ No Indicate by check mark whether the registrant (1 during the preceding 12 months (or for such short requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant ha Regulation S-T (§ 232.405 of this chapter) durin \boxtimes Yes \square No Indicate by check mark whether the registrant is emerging growth company.
-See the definitions o pany, or an reporting company" and "emerging growth comp oany" in Rule 12b-2 of the Exc hange Act.
-Large accelerated filer \Box Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by che or revised financial accounting standards provide with any new issued its audit report. \square
+WASHINGTON, D.C.
+20549

+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number 001-39562

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+77-0424412 (I.R.S.
+Employer Identification Number)

+700 Chesapeake Drive Redwood City, California 94063 1-650-364-0400

+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class le of each class Trading Symbol(s) Name of Common Stock, \$0.001 par value per share LUNG The Nasdaq Stock Market LLC

+Securities registered pursuant to section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. \Box Yes \boxtimes No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \Box Yes \blacksquare No

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \blacksquare Yes \Box No reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer ■ Smaller reporting company ■ Emerging growth company □

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \blacksquare Yes \Box No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box